janwilmake/chatcompletions.stream/README.md

 - While streaming, takes any other POST request, which will always connect to the current `ReadableStream` but prepend it with all results so far.
 - destroys itself 60 seconds after final result is submitted to KV (relying on eventual consistency of max 60 seconds)

-make this typesctip cloudflare worker
+Make this typesctip cloudflare worker

 # Non-goals: